Staff Management Policy

 Employee Records Management

-Upon commencement of employment with AC, an employee file will be created for every staff member.
-All staff files shall be maintained in a secure location until they are disposed.
-Any documents relating to the employment of a staff member must be forwarded to the Human Resources (HR) Officer for maintaining a complete and accurate record relating to an individual’s employment.
+Upon commencement of employment with AC, an electronic employee file will be created for every staff member.
+Any documents relating to the employment of a staff member must be forwarded to the Human Resources (HR) Department for maintaining a complete and accurate record relating to an individual’s employment.

 AC is committed to ensuring that the privacy of the information contained in employee records is protected.
 Employee information may only be used for the purpose of employment.
 Providing employee information to another person or organisation without the employee’s authorisation is prohibited, except where required by Australian law.